Best Cities to Live in Romania in 2025, Based on Safety, Infrastructure, Air Quality and More

 Reply

 Also, defending Oradea – the same communist buildings unfortunately ruin most of the other cities too, including central areas.
-They are everywhere in Romania, and actually more in numbers in other cities than Oradea.
+They are everywhere in Romania, and actually more in numbers in other cities than in Oradea.

-But in my rankings, I always looked at longer term living there – for shorter visits, there might be indeed other more charming places.
+But in my rankings, I always looked at longer-term living there – for shorter visits, there might be indeed other more charming places.

 Reply